Considering a spring kitchen renovation this year or next?

 Create Your Dream File

 Collect images and ideas from homes you love.
 What makes you feel happy?
 Rich, warm colour or crisp white cabinets?
 If you’ve always loved blue kitchens, pull a bunch of images.
 Over time, a pattern will begin to emerge in your dream file.
 You may not see it, but an experienced designer will!
 Allow yourself enough lead time to allow your initial ideas to ripen and become clearer.
-You don’t need to have everything figured out, but a general direction of the flavor is very helpful as a starting point for discussions with your designer.
+You don’t need to have everything figured out, but a general direction of the flavour is very helpful as a starting point for discussions with your designer.
 For some, it’s often easier to define what you don’t want and start the conversation from there.

 Concurrent with this, make a list of the sorts of things that you want in your new kitchen.
 Do you want more storage and pantry space?
 Drawers for pots and pans to allow for easier access?
 A special baking area for storing ingredients and a marble surface for rolling out pastry?
 Think about functional priorities to share with your kitchen designer.
 You’d be amazed at what can be accomplished in even the smallest kitchens.